salkuadrat/lucifer/README.md

 });
 ```

-If you want to save data in a middleware and access it from the next middlewares or from the route callback, use `res.local()`
+If you need to pass data from a middleware to be accessible at the next middlewares or the route callback, you may use `res.local()`

 ```dart
 final app = App();